Re: questions regarding libcurl's multi interface

 On Wed, 19 Oct 2011, Jonathon wrote:

-unfolded some of the mysteries to allow people to actually track the subjects.
+about.
+I've unfolded some of the mysteries to allow people to actually

-> one HTTP connection with the server at all times, but able to submit several
+> initiate one HTTP connection with the server at all times, but able to

-> posts on that connection.
-After reading your previous comments, I am
+> submit several posts on that connection.
+After reading your previous

-same connection. libcurl will do that by default if you just keep doing
+over the same connection. libcurl will do that by default if you just

-requests to the same host.
-Pipelining will only make it slightly more
+keep doing requests to the same host.
+Pipelining will only make it

-efficient, especially in the cases where you have larger RTT.
+slightly more efficient, especially in the cases where you have larger